 Last week, Dan Rivoli, lead reporter for Our Town newspaper and I walked and talked the Yorkville neighborhood.
 We were joined by Our Town's photo editor, Andrew Schwartz.
-The conversation and photo taking developed into the story at this link.
+The conversation developed into "A Look at Old Yorkville, One Story At a Time."

 Thank you, Dan, for turning my blabbing about my family's neighborhood history into a clear and well written account of my feelings.
 Thank you, Andrew, for dealing with the rain and taking fine shots.
 Thank you, Allen Houston, Our Town's Executive Editor, for running the article.
 I love sharing my pictures and stories.
 You gave me a wonderful opportunity to do so.